jasonbrown-alis/build/docs/archive/build-your-first-product/build-your-first-product.md

 [//]: # (    - `services-{serviceName}-{majorVersion} for services)

 [//]: # ()
 [//]: # (In our example, we would usually have specified the `receipts` resource as `resources-receipts-v1`.
-However, since we are reusing this product as a playground for multiple users, we ask that you add a unique ending to the resource, such as adding your initials.
-Eg. `resources-receipts-v1`.)
+However, since we are reusing this product as a playground for multiple users, we ask that you add a unique ending to the resource, such as adding your initials. e.g. `resources-receipts-v1`.)

 [//]: # ()
 [//]: # (1.
 From your terminal, run the command `alis neuron create play.ad.{{yourResourceID}}`, specifying your unique resource ID.)